beta-europe/poland.beta-europe.org/_pages/home.md

     alt: "VeUMEU Group photo"
     excerpt:
     |
-      In order to achieve its goals, BETA Italia organises 3 different MEUs in Italy: Sapientia in Consilium (Rome), VeUMEU (Venice) and MiMEU (Milan).
+      In order to achieve its goals, BETA Poland organises 3 different MEUs in Italy: Sapientia in Consilium (Rome), VeUMEU (Venice) and MiMEU (Milan).
 In addition we offer a project called “Insegnare la cittadinanza europea”, whose aim is to discuss the EU with high school students.
     _url: "/calendar/"
     _btn_label: "Conference Calendar"
     _btn_class: "btn--primary"